codepath/android_guides/Lambda-Expressions.md

 ```

-With event listeners that only have one method that need to be implemented, lambda expressions can be used to simplify the syntax:
+Lambda expressions can be used to simplify the syntax, especially in cases where event listeners that only have one method that need to be implemented:

 ```java
 myButton.setOnClickListener(v -> {